bossm8/dockerfile-templater/README.md

 As mentioned, the variants can itself be templated, this enables a high flexibility such as different combinations of package versions and reduces configuration duplications.
-When the flag `-variants.cfg` is supplied, this file will be interpreted as a template itself and be processed with the contents of the variants configuration before it will be fed into the Dockerfile template.
+When the flag `--variants.cfg` is supplied, this file will be interpreted as a template itself and be processed with the contents of the variants configuration before it will be fed into the Dockerfile template.

 ### Variants YML Config

-Flag: `-variants.cfg`
+Flag: `--variants.cfg`

 Supplying this file is optional but may help reducing configuration and duplication in the variants itself.
 This file has no constraints on it's content except that